 Didn’t we say this was easy?

-All you have to do now is complete a few WooCommerce settings, add your products, set up payments and shipping.
+All you have to do now is complete a few WooCommerce settings, add your products, and set up payments and shipping.

 Head over to WooCommerce > Dashboard.